AckerApple/swagger-controls/README.md

 # swagger-controls

-Convert classes into Swagger documentation by using [NestJs](https://www.npmjs.com/package/@nestjs/core) decorators but without the full commitment to the NestJs modular setup.
+A tool best suited for projects that want Swagger documentation created by use of decorators.
+Perhaps you have an Express project and you either have considered or are having issues with keeping up with JsDocs, than this project is a great alternative you should consider.

-🔧 Use this tool when full NestJs adoption is too steep of a curve for your team or project.
-Use swagger-controls when you know you want those great swagger documentation decorators but your project still needs to maintain an Express middleware like approach.
+🔧 Use swagger-controls when you know you want those great swagger documentation decorators but your project still needs to maintained in an Express middleware like pattern.

 ## Is this a replacement for NestJs?